-As an ambulatory health care facility on campus we encourage students to schedule an appointment to access care quickly and easily with the physician, nurse practitioner or nurses.
+We encourage students to schedule an appointment to access care quickly and easily.
 Walk-ins will be accommodated.
 All of your records are confidential and are separate from your academic record.

 - Evaluation and treatment of acute illnesses and minor injuries by a Board Certified Family Physician and Family Nurse Practitioner.